Flora - Autumn

 How and where it grows: The species is widespread from coast to montane throughout the state.
 In coastal and montane areas the bushes are often very dense from the ground up while further inland they may grow into large spreading trees.
 It is also found in SA, Vic and NSW.

-Where to See: Many coastal and bushland areas throughout the state; many reserves and parks from sea level to 1000m, such as from the beaches and cliffs of Freycinet Peninsula to the shores of Lake St Claire or from Maria Island to the Chalet on kunanyi/Mount Wellington.
+Where to See: Many coastal and bushland areas throughout the state; from sea level to 1000m, such as from the beaches and cliffs of Freycinet Peninsula to the shores of Lake St Claire or from Maria Island to the Chalet on kunanyi/Mount Wellington; most municipal parks and reserves including Tasmanian Bushland Gardens, Knocklofty and Peter Murrell Reserves.

 Other notes: This is an excellent garden shrub or tree with grey smooth or tessellated bark but it can need good drainage.
 It responds well to pruning and/or hedging for bushy shape and recovers well from pollarding.
 The species is sensitive to Phytophthora cinnamomi (Cinnamon fungus).